shanelarson/blaze-engineer/README.md

 &#x20;&#x20;

-Easily interact with the [Blaze Engineer API](https://api.blaze.engineer/) in Node.js applications.
+Easily interact with the [Blaze Engineer - API](https://blaze.engineer/), your AI-powered code engineering platform. in Node.js applications.

-This package provides a modern, promise-based Node.js class for rapid automation, scripting, and integration with Blaze Engineer for GitOps, CI/CD, and code automation.
+This package provides a modern, promise-based Node.js class for rapid automation, scripting, and integration with Blaze Engineer - API for GitOps, Code Automation, and CI/CD.

 ---